wd5gnr/1802UNO/readme.md

 ===
 Would be nice to have a way to read/write files to the serial terminal, if present.

-Would like to make an I/O port that sends data to/from the serial port, too.

-Would like to have an I/O port to control the address display use and a way to set the address display.
+Would like to have an I/O port (7) to control the address display use and a way to set the address display.

 Hackaday
 ===